MS-DOS and Windows command line ftype command

-The fType command is a recovery console command that is available in the below Microsoft operating systems.
+The ftype command is a Recovery Console command that is available in the following Microsoft operating systems.

 |fileType||Specifies the file type to examine or change.|